thearst3rd/OnlyOneShooter/README.md

 ## Running the game

-### Download dependancies
+### Download dependencies

-The only dependancy of this project is [Love2D](https://love2d.org/) version [11.3](https://love2d.org/wiki/11.3).
+The only dependency of this project is [Love2D](https://love2d.org/) version [11.3](https://love2d.org/wiki/11.3).
 Other versions might work, but 11.3 is the most recent version as of writing and it's the version we used to develop this game.

 ### Run the game in Love2D